-New Orleans is a city with a rich and unique architectural and cultural heritage, and its passionate, creative citizenry faces a complex range of urban and environmental challenges.
-The people and the qualities of this singular place combine to make the city a dynamic environment for the study of architecture and design.
+New Orleans is a city with a rich and unique architectural and cultural heritage.
+Its passionate, creative citizens face a complex range of urban and environmental challenges.
+The people and qualities of this city combine to create a dynamic environment for the study of architecture and design.

-Since 2005, Tulane’s URBANbuild program has been working to help revitalize New Orleans neighborhoods that faced particular hardships both before and after Hurricane Katrina, one design/build project at a time.
+Since 2005, Tulane University School of Architecture’s URBANbuild program has worked to help revitalize New Orleans neighborhoods that faced particular hardships both before and after Hurricane Katrina, one design/build project at a time.
 Program Director Byron Mouton shared these reflections about the city, which is also his hometown:

-New Orleans’ neighborhoods are authentically old, and many of them are in desperate need of repair.
-Rather than replicate the existing homes in these neighborhoods with copies of historic architecture, we posit that older homes need to be renovated and preserved, and where new homes are being constructed, we offer alternative architectural possibilities for the city.
+New Orleans neighborhoods are authentically old, and many of them are in desperate need of repair.
+Rather than replicate the existing homes in these neighborhoods with copies of historic architecture, we posit that older homes need to be renovated and preserved, and where new homes are being constructed, we offer alternative architectural possibilities.
 Architects are trained to recognize dualities: darkness and light, mass and void, prospect and refuge.
-From duality and contrast comes vibrancy and dynamic energy—things can be perceived as more what they are when juxtaposed with their opposites.
+From duality and contrast comes vibrancy and dynamic energy—things can be perceived more as what they are when juxtaposed with their opposites.
 So, placing a new structure adjacent to a restored and revitalized historic home enhances or highlights the valuable qualities in each typology.